Chart Color Schemes

 Gymea - Grays Point displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Gymea - Grays Point's dwelling structure, as per the latest Census, consisted of 68.6% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 52.4% houses and 47.6% other dwellings.
-Home ownership in Gymea - Grays Point was higher than Sydney metro at 39.1%, with the rest being mortgaged (41.0%) or rented (19.9%).
-The median monthly mortgage repayment in the area was $2,860, above Sydney metro's average of $2,774, and weekly rent was $530 compared to Sydney metro's $500.
-Nationally, Gymea - Grays Point's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Gymea - Grays Point, as per the latest Census, 68.6% of dwellings were houses while 31.4% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
+This compares to Sydney metropolitan areas where 52.4% were houses and 47.6% were other dwellings.
+Home ownership in Gymea - Grays Point stood at 39.1%, with mortgaged properties making up 41.0% and rented dwellings accounting for 19.9%.
+The median monthly mortgage repayment in the area was $2,860, surpassing Sydney metro's average of $2,774.
+Weekly rent in Gymea - Grays Point was recorded at $530, compared to Sydney metro's $500.
+Nationally, Gymea - Grays Point's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing